 A documentary DVD that explores ways of building bridges between practices of the social sciences (anthropology, communication), the humanities (philosophy, cultural studies, cinema studies), and the arts (documentary film, interactive media, performance).
 Distributed by Documentary Educational Resources.

 Interactive Computer Installation at the Museum of the American Philosophical Society at Independence Hall layering hidden histories, experimental mapping, story, and exploration of a three-block area of Philadelphia around Independence Hall.

-DVD.
-Between ethnography and eco-poetics, this documentary follows terms of winemaking in Bourgogne
+Blending ethnography and eco-poetics, this documentary follows terms of winemaking in Bourgogne

 to unfold ways they are used to express fundamental life issues and cultural conditions.